Hi, I'm Prithvi

 Question the default

-Diffusion models add noise until the distribution is flat, then learn to denoise.
-The forward process is an isotropic SDE, it doesn't preserve the structure of your target.
+Diffusion adds noise until the distribution is flat, then learns to denoise.
+The forward process is an isotropic SDE.
+It does not preserve the structure of your target.
 Prior information about modes and geometry is gone by construction.

-Annealing is an underexplored alternative.
-I propose using it to improve multimodal sampling for EBMs.
-High temperature MCMC chains explore global landscapes, colder ones resolve local structure, and global exchange passes information between them.
-The prior stays entirely intact, you're just smoothening the posterior energy landscape.
+Annealing is an underexplored alternative for EBMs.
+High-temperature MCMC chains explore the global landscape, colder ones resolve local structure, and exchanges pass information between them.
+The prior stays intact.
+You are smoothing the posterior energy landscape, not destroying its geometry.

-• Just MCMC on a low-dimensional latent space, (where it's actually viable/affordable)
+• MCMC on a low-dimensional latent space, where it is actually affordable

 Parallel Tempering